21 Facts About The Nightmare Before Christmas

 13. PATRICK STEWART WAS CUT FROM THE FILM.

 Early on, The Nightmare Before Christmas planned to rely heavily on its poetic inspiration.
-As such, the Star Trek: The Next Generation star with the manly yet jaunty voice was called in to read poetry that was intended for the film's opening and closing narration.
+As such, Star Trek: The Next Generation star Patrick Stewart was called in to read poetry that was intended for the film's opening and closing narration.
 The lengthy monologues were eventually pared down to a few lines, and those were reassigned to the film's Santa, Edward Ivory.
 However, Stewart's version can be found in full on the film's soundtrack.

 14. TIM BURTON WAS SUPPOSED TO HAVE A CAMEO.